Real Madrid news: Gareth Bale faces threat of 12-game ban for 'obscene' goal celebration in derby with Atletico | Goal.com

 The statement from La Liga added: “If it occurs, the offender will be sanctioned with suspension of four to twelve games, if the animosity of the public, the suspension will be from one to three parties (games) or for a period of up to one month.”

-If Bale were to be stung with a 12-game suspension, then he would miss almost the rest of the 2018-19 campaign.
+If Bale were to be stung with a 12-game suspension, then he would miss almost all of the rest of the 2018-19 campaign.

 Real have just 15 La Liga games left to take in this season, as they attempt to bridge the gap to leaders and defending champions Barcelona.